SilviavonBuelow/AzureLab/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

--The Filebeat process watches System Logs for changes to the system files.
+- The Filebeat process watches System Logs for changes to the system files.

 - The Metricbeat process Logs machine metrics including uptime, CPU, Memory and Traffic Loads.